MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 result
 ```

-Let's inspect the physical counts programmatically.
+Inspect the physical counts programmatically.
 For example, you can show all physical resource estimates and its breakdown using the `physicalCounts` field in the result's data.
-Here you'll learn what logical qubit error and logical T state error rate are required to match the error budget.
-Runtimes are by default in nanoseconds.
+Here you'll learn what logical qubit error and logical T state error rates are required to match the error budget.
+By default, runtimes are shown in nanoseconds.

 ```python
 result['physicalCounts']
 ```

 ```output
 {'breakdown': {'adjustedLogicalDepth': 608,
   'cliffordErrorRate': 1e-06,